How to Concatenate with Space in Excel (3 Suitable Ways)

 Use Ampersand(&) Symbol to Concatenate with Space

-• Hence, press ENTER to have the output.
+• Press ENTER to see the output.

 Concatenate with Space